CharlieHasAHeart/AlltimeOps/.docs/prd.md

 ### SC-009: Empty State Quality

-Core pages provide useful empty states with clear next actions.
+Core pages provide empty states that include what is missing, why it matters, one primary action, and no more than one secondary action.

 ### SC-010: Product Terminology Consistency